 4. Take a Tour of the Kennedy Space Centre Visitor Complex

-If you’ve ever wanted to get in touch with your inner astronaut and get an up-close and personal view of humans in space, then don’t miss out on the opportunity to take a tour of The Kennedy Space Centre Visitor Complex.
+If you’ve ever wanted to get in touch with your inner astronaut and get an up-close and personal view of humans in space, then don’t miss out on the opportunity to take a tour of The Kennedy Space Center Visitor Complex.

 The visitor complex features a ton of exciting exhibits, displays, and historic aircraft such as the Space Shuttle Atlantis.
 The complex also boasts a rocket garden, memorabilia, and two impressive IMAX theatres.

 You can also learn more about NASA’s space shuttle programme and upcoming space exploration activities.
-The Kennedy Space Centre is truly one of the most unique places to visit in Florida and is both fun as much as it is educational.
+The Kennedy Space Center is truly one of the most unique places to visit in Florida and is both fun as much as it is educational.

 5. Watch a Rocket Launch at The Kennedy Space Centre Visitor Complex